June 27, 2023

 MISSING: ONE WATER BOTTLE

-We lingered a bit too long at our break.
+We lingered a bit too long at our break by the trail magic.
 Both of us realized we had cell service, and before you know it we were down the rabbit hole of sending texts home and checking the internet.
 But we still had lots of miles to hike yet, and it was far too early into this hike to get sucked into the comforts of the frontcountry.
-We needed to get back on trail and say goodbye to the fantastically comfortable lawn chairs.
+We needed to get back on the trail and say goodbye to the fantastically comfortable lawn chairs.

 As we continued further north, I took the lead on the long, 10-mile descent toward I-5.
 Of course, just like any trail you hike, that long of a descent is never completely downhill.
-It’s always small undulating ups and downs with a net elevation loss as you pick your way toward a lower spot on trail.
+It’s always a series of small undulating ups and downs with a net elevation loss toward a lower spot on the trail.

-Nonetheless, the hiking was definitely easier, with lots of places to get water from all the melting snow nearby.
-The only real challenge were the handful of downed trees on trail that we had to go around, over, or under.
+Nonetheless, the hiking was easier, with lots of places to get water from all the melting snow nearby.
+The only real challenge was the handful of downed trees on the trail that we had to go around, over, or under.

-One larger tree laying across our path was particularly troubling.
+One larger tree lying across our path was particularly troubling.
 The trunk was so massive that it came above my waist, and I began to worry how we would safely scramble over it.
-But then Poledork spotted a place beside the trail where someone had bust through the rotten wood in the trunk.
+But then Poledork spotted a place beside the trail where someone had busted through the rotten wood in the trunk.
 It would be far easier to navigate around the tree than over it.

 Once we got around to the far side of the giant tree, Poledork stopped to grab some water from a seasonal stream and that’s when she realized one of her 1L water bottles was mysteriously missing.
 She had two water bottles back at our break on the lawn chairs.
 But that was an hour ago!
-One of the plastic bottle must have popped out somewhere along the trail.
+She either left it behind during our break, or one of the plastic bottles must have popped out somewhere along the trail.

 Lost: One Smartwater bottle.
 If found, contact Poledork at 555-1234.